Francis Darigan Jr.

-Francis J. Darigan Jr. is a retired Rhode Island politician who has served in numerous public offices–most notably as Associate Justice of the Rhode Island Superior Court.
+Francis J. Darigan Jr. is a retired Rhode Island politician who is most notable as Associate Justice of the Rhode Island Superior Court.

 Personal life

 Darigan was born in 1942 to an Irish-Catholic family in South Providence, Rhode Island.
 He graduated from La Salle Academy in 1960 and Providence College in 1964 with a degree in political science.
 From 1965 to 1967, Darigan served as a member of the US Armed Forces at the Defense Intelligence Agency in Washington DC.
 Following his discharge from active duty in 1967, Darigan served as a reserve officer in the US Army's 76th division, retiring from military service in 1975 with the rank of captain.

 In 1967, Darigan married Alexandra Hope Kingscote.

 Darigan received his JD from Suffolk University School of Law in 1971 and his master's degree in public administration from the University of Rhode Island in 1974.

 Francis and Alexandra Darigan have four adult children.